Oise: Tourism

 The major tourist attraction of the department is the Parc Astérix, which opened in 1989.
-Other interesting sites are Beauvais Cathedral, the Chateau de Pierrefonds, restored by Viollet-le-Duc, and the art collection of the Château de Chantilly, which is one of the largest outside Paris.
+Other interesting sites are Beauvais Cathedral, the Château de Pierrefonds, restored by Viollet-le-Duc, and the art collection of the Château de Chantilly, which is one of the largest outside Paris.

 Twinned county

 Oise is twinned with Bedfordshire in England.
 It is also twinned with the Indonesian regency of Karanganyar and the Chinese provinces of Shandong and Zhejiang.

 One of the villages along the river Oise is Auvers-sur-Oise, famous for having been visited by several impressionist artists.
 This is where Vincent van Gogh spent his last 70 days and is his and his brother Theo's resting place.